openrocket/openrocket/docs/source/dev_guide/three_d_engine.rst

 GL Host and Render Scheduling
 =============================

-``GLScenePanel`` requests the highest supported OpenGL core, double-buffered context that is at least version 3.3 through lwjgl3-awt.
+``GLScenePanel`` requests the highest supported double-buffered OpenGL context that is at least version 3.1 through lwjgl3-awt.
+OpenGL 3.1 has no core/compatibility profile selector, so the profile is left unspecified.
+Shader attribute and output locations are bound before program linking instead of depending on GLSL 3.30 syntax.
 The requested and effective ``GLData`` are recorded by ``GLContextDiagnostics`` during initialization.
 The AWT default framebuffer is deliberately single-sampled; scene MSAA is implemented by ``RealisticRenderer`` in its own off-screen render target and resolved before presentation.